 Supreme Court says Trump can appear on 2024 ballot, overturning Colorado ruling

-Washington — The U.S. Supreme Court on Monday overturned a decision from Colorado's top court that ordered former President Donald Trump to be excluded from the state's Republican primary ballot, handing the GOP presidential front-runner a landmark victory in an unprecedented case that threatened to derail his quest for a second term in the White House.
+Washington — The U.S. Supreme Court on Monday said states cannot bar former President Donald Trump from the ballot using a rarely invoked provision of the 14th Amendment, overturning a decision from Colorado's top court and handing the GOP presidential front-runner a landmark victory in an unprecedented case that threatened to derail his quest for a second term in the White House.

 for more features.